I challenged myself by only allotting an hour a day for my phone.

-The first day was a shock to me.
-I realized quickly how much my brain has made a habit out of checking my phone.
+The first day, I realized quickly how much my brain loves checking my phone.
 With this realization, I became stubborn--I did not want to become a slave to a screen.

 So instead of looking down at your phone for answers, look up.
 What time is it?
 Ask the stranger next to you.
 If they react with "Don't you have a phone?", reply with "Yes, I do, but I'm trying to have a conversation with you."
 See if a conversation can come out of it.
 Tell them about your phone challenge.
 The weather!
 Who cares, just ask a question.
 And this, is the art of conversation, the willingness to connect.
 It's as simple as a question.
 So, get out there!
 I wish I was more radical and dropped my phone all together, maybe I will one day.